Pratul-Kumar/ISRO/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed belongs to Pratul Kumar

 ## 👥 Contributing